RM1213-ARM/LAB2-Trading-Lab/firewall/firewall-readme.md

 - **Inbound:** Port 22 (SSH) from anywhere (or restrict to your IP)
 - **Outbound:** All ports to all servers

----

-## Threat Model

-Without firewall rules:
-- ❌ Web server could directly access database (bypasses API security)
-- ❌ Any compromised VM can attack any other VM
-- ❌ No audit trail of which layer communicated with which

-With firewall rules:
-- ✅ Web layer isolated from database layer
-- ✅ API layer is the only path to data
-- ✅ Attack surface is contained if one layer is compromised

----

 ## Traffic Flow (What Should Be Allowed)